ToniWilliams1/TopShotPhotography/README.md

-# The Zen Studio 📷
+# Top Shot Photography

-The Zen Studio is a fully responsive and semantically structured web application.
+Top Shot Photography is a fully responsive and semantically structured web application for a local photographer.
 Users can learn about studio, portfolio, and schedule a photoshoot inquiry.

 ## Technologies